Chocapikk/LeakPy/EXAMPLES.md

 - The API key is automatically migrated from old location (`~/.local/.api.txt`) if it exists
 - Bulk mode requires a Pro API key from LeakIX
 - Free API keys have page limits
-- All timestamps in logs follow the format: `[YYYY-MM-DD HH:MM:SS]`